Find out about having, or applying for, a credit card if you have cancer.

 It’s possible that having cancer will mean you can’t get payment protection for your credit card.
 There are no hard and fast rules about this.
 Different card suppliers may be happy to provide payment protection.

 Getting payment protection might depend on a report from your doctor.
 Or it could depend on how long ago your last treatment was.
 It’s always best to try a number of credit card suppliers.

 Credit card debt

 You could transfer any existing credit card debt you have to another credit card.
 Most companies offer special terms to do this, which may save you money.
-At the time of writing, many are offering 0% for the first 15 months after you transfer.

 Your financial position is the most important thing to consider.
 Cancer can have a financial impact.
 Your ability to earn might be affected and you may have additional expenses.

 In turn, this could make it harder for you to meet credit card repayments.
 In any case, it’s quite an expensive way to borrow money.

 You can get advice about the best ways of getting a credit cancer or reducing credit card debt from the money advice organisations.